GoktugCanik/C-Raylib-Red-Ball-Game/README.md

 Coded with C. You need Raylib libary to run the code.
 Just open .sln file.

-This was a school project, unfortunatly I could not finish in time.
-I will finish and update the full version whenever i can.
+This was a school project, but unfortunately, I couldn't finish it in time.
+I probably won't finish it at all, either.